📢 Prevent Up to 70% of Chargebacks with Chargeflow Alerts ➡

 The standard Visa Fraud Monitoring Program enforcement period is eight months.
 Although Visa does not place fines on vendors for standard VFMP, you don’t enjoy the fraud liability protection privileges.
 Visa automatically assigns you liability for fraud-related disputes.
 More so, excessive fraud merchants have a 12-month program in the VFMP, which attracts costly non-compliance fees each month they breach the acceptable threshold.

-In essence, Visa is letting you know that your margin of error in avoiding fraudulent transactions is becoming slimmer by moving you into the excessive fraud bracket.
-But the good news is, Visa tracks only the first ten fraudulent transactions or ten chargebacks from a particular cardholder.
-That means if a fraudster uses one card to run multiple attacks on your business in a specific month, Visa will only consider ten of those transactions.
+In essence, Visa believes your margin of error in avoiding fraudulent transactions is now intolerable by moving you into the excessive fraud bracket.
+But the good news is Visa tracks only the first ten fraudulent transactions or ten chargebacks (for VDMP) from a specific cardholder.
+If a scammer uses one card to run twenty attacks on your business in one month, Visa will only consider ten transactions.

-What are the consequences of breaching the Visa Fraud Monitoring Program thresholds?
+What are the Consequences of Breaching Visa Fraud Monitoring Program Thresholds?

-Crossing the VFMP threshold will raise your operational costs dramatically—and it could also kill your business.
-For example, excessive fraud vendors get expensive non-compliance fees for every month they breach the acceptable threshold as follows:
+Crossing the VFMP threshold will raise your operational costs exponentially.
+And it could also kill your business.
+For example, excessive fraud merchants get expensive non-compliance fees for every month they breach the acceptable threshold as follows:

 Monthly Non compliance fee

 You can only exit the Visa Fraud Monitoring Program after maintaining your fraud rate below the established threshold for three consecutive months.
-If you manage to navigate through two months, then breach the threshold again, Visa will take you back to square one.
+If you successfully navigate through two months and then breach the threshold again, Visa will take you back to square one.

-Further, you can be transferred from a standard VFMP to an excessive-risk VFMP, but not vice versa--Visa does not reclassify a vendor from the excessive-risk monitoring program to the standard monitoring program.
-Irrespective of their chargeback mediation progress.
+Further, you can only be transferred from a standard VFMP to an excessive-risk VFMP, not vice versa.
+Visa does not reclassify a vendor from the excessive risk monitoring program to the standard monitoring program, irrespective of their fraud resolution progress.

-Now, it’s important to note that aside from Visa, there are other parties involved in chargeback mediation processes also.
+NOTE: Besides Visa, other parties are involved in chargeback and fraud mediation processes.
 Whenever a client or their bank files a transaction dispute, Visa first overturns the transaction from your acquirer.
-Your bank will then withdraw the transaction value from your account to make up for its loss.
+Your bank will then withdraw the transaction value from your account to compensate for its loss.

-Even though banks know there are unavoidable chargebacks, standard acquirers and processors often see vendors that get excessive chargebacks as fraud risks.
-They’d rather drop such vendors, freezing or canceling their accounts before they even breach thresholds.
+Even though banks know there are unavoidable chargebacks and fraud cases, acquirers and processors often see vendors that get excessive disputes as high risks.
+They’d instead drop such vendors, freezing or canceling their accounts before they even breach thresholds.

 Without an active merchant account, there’s no way you can process card payments.
 And you cannot receive new transactions or withdraw available funds either.
 As one payments expert noted, “They feel you can’t handle your persistent issue of fraud, and by that, do not deserve the benefit of the doubt when a customer claims criminal fraud."

-Here's more: Visa can block you from accepting Visa Payments altogether and permanently ban you from their network, which is a probable nail in the coffin for your business.
-Hence, you must take every precautionary measure available in the book to reduce your fraud exposure risks and avoid the VFMP.
+Here's more: If you fail to remedy the situation, Visa can block you from accepting Visa Payments altogether and permanently ban you from their network, which is a probable nail in the coffin for your business.
+Hence, you must take every precautionary measure in the book to reduce your fraud exposure risks and avoid VFMP.

-How you can avoid the Visa Fraud Monitoring Program
+How to Avoid the Visa Fraud Monitoring Program

-Below are some recommendations to help you make smarter payment processing moves.
+Below are some recommendations to help you get started:

-If you don’t know what constitutes fraud, you will be their prey at all times.
+If you don’t know what constitutes fraud, you will always be their prey.
 Do you know how to recognize suspicious email addresses?
-Are you conversant with crime pattern recognition techniques and the latest developments in the market?
-Do you have tools that can block potentially fraudulent accounts from accessing your platform?
-If you don’t know how to spot fraud red flags and trends, you can’t safeguard your business as needed.
+Are you conversant with order anomalies, fraud pattern recognition techniques, and the latest developments in the industry?
+Do you have active SSL certificates and tools to block potentially fraudulent accounts from accessing your eCommerce store?
+You can’t safeguard your business effectively if you don’t know how to spot and stop fraud.

-Manually reviewing transactions is a daunting task considering the load of work you have to do.
-However, pairing a digital assessment with manual review helps increase better judgment.
-If a vendor receives a fraudulent transaction from a suspicious IP address, they might panic and block all subsequent transactions.
-But not all of those transactions could be fraudulent, as about 95% of the transactions flagged as doubtful by fraud detection software are legitimate.
-Chargeflow's dispute and chargeback automation service does the best job of helping you make the best decision in this wise.
+Manually reviewing transactions is daunting, considering the volume of work a merchant must do to get your business going.
+However, pairing a digital assessment with a manual review helps increase better judgment.
+If you receive a transaction from a suspicious IP address that seems potentially fraudulent, you might panic and block all subsequent transactions.
+However, it's vital to remember that not all transactions flagged as doubtful by fraud detection software are actually fraudulent.
+In fact, most of these flagged transactions could be legitimate.
+That's why merchants using Chargeflow's dispute and fraud automation service are getting an unbelievable value for money as the system pairs its powerful analytics with human intelligence to maximize outcomes.

 Digital fraud is highly sophisticated these days.
-If you don't know the art of fraud detection, you will miss their tricks every time.
-And even if you have a quick eye to sift out every fraudulent transaction, it's an overwhelming task.
-It makes more business sense to get dedicated external support with reliable tools such as Chargeflow.
+If you don't have the budget to build sophisticated, high-tech fraud detection mechanisms, you will most likely fall prey to their tricks every time.
+And even if you have a team of quick-eyed analysts to sift out every fraudulent transaction, it's an expensive task.
+It makes more business sense to get dedicated external support with reliable tools like Chargeflow.

-Our highly sophisticated, industry-first Fraud Scoring Technique can help you score transactions based on your requirements.
-You can quickly categorize transactions based on industry standards, recurrent fraud issues, client's zone, and much more.
-To learn how Chargeflow can help you build a brand that nourishes the world, without the risk of fraud hampering your growth prospects, sign up here.
+Chargeflow’s highly sophisticated, industry-first Fraud Scoring Technique can help you score transactions based on your requirements.
+You can quickly categorize transactions based on industry standards, recurrent fraud issues, client zones, etc.

 FAQs: